fdschmidt93/trident/docs/source/readme.rst

 * `transformers <https://huggingface.co/transformers/>`_
 * `torchmetrics <https://torchmetrics.readthedocs.io/>`_

+In particular, |project| intends to abstract any boilerplate away in a highly modular fashion:

+* Data & Preprocessing pipeline powered by `datasets <https://huggingface.co/docs/datasets/>`_ and :obj:`pytorch_lightning.LightningDataModule`: user setup required
+* Training and Evaluation wrappers constitute convenience layers around `Pytorch-Lightning <https://pytorch-lightning.readthedocs.io/>`_

+You can opt-out of any component and replace it with your implementation with ease (see :ref:`customization`).
 It is quintessential that you familiarize yourself with Hydra as it constitutes the backbone for composing experiments in |project|.

 Quick Start
 ===========